bionetslab/alternet/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Gene regulatory networks (GRNs) play a role in understanding gene interactions and their regulatory effects.
 They help decode biological systems by identifying how genes interact and regulate cellular processes.
-However, conventional GRN inference methods operate at the gene-level, overlooking transcript-level variability introduced by Alternative-Splicing.
+However, conventional GRN inference methods operate at the gene-level, overlooking transcript-level variability introduced by Alternative Splicing.

 The goal of this pipeline is to infer gene regulatory networks that incorporate transcript-level information.
 This enables the discovery of regulatory mechanisms affected by alternative splicing, which are not captured in traditional gene-level analyses.
+The inference and annotation pipeline is written in python.

 ## Pipeline Workflow